dankamongmen/notcurses/README.md

   and Unicode via `UTF-8`.
 * The cursor is disabled by default, when supported (`civis` capability).
 * Echoing of input is disabled by default, and `cbreak` mode is used by default.
-* Colors are always specified as 24 bits in 3 components (RGB).
+* Colors are usually specified as 24 bits in 3 components (RGB).
 If necessary, these will be quantized for the actual terminal.
-There are no "color pairs".
+There are no "color pairs", but indexed palettes are supported.
 * There is no distinct "pad" concept (these are NCURSES `WINDOW`s created with the `newpad()` function).
 All drawable surfaces can exceed the display size.
 * Multiple threads can freely call into notcurses, so long as they're not